Chris Donahue: Army Europe and Africa

 In November 2024, Donahue was nominated for promotion to general and assignment as the commanding general of United States Army Europe-Africa and Allied Land Command.
 The nomination was placed on hold due to senatorial questions regarding his handling of the withdrawal of U.S. forces from Afghanistan in 2021.
-On 2 December, the hold was lifted, and Donahue was promoted to four-star general.
-In this position, Donahue returned to the role of overseeing the U.S. assistance to Ukraine.
+On 2 December 2024, the hold was lifted, and Donahue was promoted to four-star general.
+Donahue assumed command from Darryl A. Williams on 10 December 2024.
+In this position, he returned to the role of overseeing the U.S. assistance to Ukraine, and he visited the country with Cavoli in January 2025.